alfiankan/crab-config-files-templating/README.md

         name: nginxhttp
         port: {{exposePort}}
 ```
-crab cli will replace {{replacableName}} as key, base on example above :
+crab cli will replace {{replacableName}} as the key, based on the example above :
 - {{namespace}}
 - {{exposePort}}